mrmartineau/notes.zander.wtf-gatsby/notes/vim-cheatsheet.md

 **Substitute or Find/Replace**

-To find each occurrence of ‘eth0’ in the current line only, and replace it with ‘br0’, enter (first press Esc key and type):
+To find each occurrence of ‘pick’ in the current line only, and replace it with ‘s’, enter (first press Esc key and type):

 ```
-:%s/eth0/br0/g
+:%s/pick/s/g
 ```

-To find and replace all occurrences of ‘eth1’ with ‘br1’, enter:
+To find and replace all occurrences of ‘pick’ with ‘s’, enter:

 ```
-:%s/eth1/br1/g
+:%s/pick/s/g
 ```

-To find and replace all occurrences of ‘eth1’ with ‘br1’, but ask for confirmation first, enter:
+To find and replace all occurrences of ‘pick’ with ‘s’, but ask for confirmation first, enter:

 ```
-:%s/eth1/br1/gc
+:%s/pick/s/gc
 ```

 To find and replace all occurrences of case insensitive ‘eth1’ with ‘br1’, enter: